Lynch: 49ers feel 'urgency' to close Aiyuk deal

 "I'm always hopeful.
 I'm an optimistic person [by] nature, and so I'm always hopeful that we get there and get there soon.
 I can tell you we feel the urgency to have him.
 The season is approaching."

 Coincidentally, it's those same Steelers that have remained most prominent in potential trade talks with the Niners if a deal with Aiyuk can't be struck.
-Sources told ESPN this week that the Niners and Steelers have the parameters of a trade in place for Aiyuk but the Niners are still trying to achieve their preferred resolution with Aiyuk: a long-term contract extension to keep him in the Bay Area.
+Sources told ESPN this week that the Niners and Steelers have the parameters of a trade in place for Aiyuk but San Francisco is still trying to achieve its preferred resolution: a long-term contract extension to keep Aiyuk in the Bay Area.

 Asked why the negotiations with Aiyuk, which began before April's NFL draft, have taken so long, Lynch told KNBR with a laugh, "I wish I knew."

-From there, Aiyuk reported to camp on time and has been a "hold-in," which is to say he's not participating in practices but is in the building every day and attending meetings.
+Aiyuk reported to camp on time and has been a "hold-in," which is to say he is not participating in practices but is in the building every day and attending meetings.

 In the first couple of weeks of camp, Aiyuk was a regular attendee, watching practice from the sideline and even alongside Lynch on occasion.
 As rumors of a potential trade to the Steelers, Cleveland Browns or New England Patriots began to surface, Aiyuk was not as visible at those sessions.

-But Aiyuk, who is under contract for a fifth and final season on his rookie deal at a price of $14.124 million, has been back around practice more this week with tight end George Kittle noting that Aiyuk was wearing a red 49ers T-shirt this week.
+But Aiyuk, who is under contract for a fifth and final season on his rookie deal at a price of $14.124 million, has been back around practice more this week with tight end George Kittle noting that Aiyuk was wearing a red 49ers T-shirt.

 On Friday, Aiyuk even did some conditioning work on the side before watching team drills from the sideline.